 Skip to main content

 The graph view is a visual representation of your object-centric data model.
-It shows object types as nodes and relationships as lines, making it easier to understand how objects and events are connected across your processes.
+It shows object types as nodes and relationships as lines, to map connections across your objects and events.

 To access the graph view from the dashboard, click View Graph:

-• Navigation tools: The Graph view displays object types as nodes and their relationships as lines.
-You can pan by dragging the gray background and zoom using the controls at the bottom of the model.
-Drag objects to reposition them, or click Auto align to restore the optimized layout.
+Maps object types as nodes and relationships as lines.
+Drag the gray background to pan, use the bottom controls to zoom, and drag objects to adjust positions.
+Click Auto align to restore the default layout.

 The object-centric data model can also be viewed as a list of objects and events, accessed by clicking either Objects or Events from the dashboard: